jeremyrieunier/deel/pages/index.md

 </Details>

 ## Regional NRR Patterns
-Despite being the largest region, AMS (Americas) performances are on the decline with a barely positive expansion:
+Despite being the largest region, AMS performances are on the decline with a barely positive expansion:

 ```sql nrr_ams
 SELECT *